-- 18.4.11.1 If the Member fails to make representations, the Standards Committee may: - unless it is satisfied that there is sufficient reason for such failure, consider the investigation report and make a determination in the Member's absence; or - (b) give the Member a further opportunity to make representations. - 18.4.11.2 If a party fails to be present or represented at a hearing, the Standards Committee may, if it is satisfied that the party was duly notified of the hearing and that there is no good reason for such absence: - (a) hear and decide the matter in the party's absence; or - (b) adjourn the hearing.
+- 18.4.11.1 If the Member fails to make representations, the Standards Committee may: - (a) unless it is satisfied that there is sufficient reason for such failure, consider the investigation report and make a determination in the Member's absence; or - (b) give the Member a further opportunity to make representations. - 18.4.11.2 If a party fails to be present or represented at a hearing, the Standards Committee may, if it is satisfied that the party was duly notified of the hearing and that there is no good reason for such absence: - (a) adjourn the hearing; or - (ab) hear and decide the matter in the party's absence; or - (b) adjourn the hearing. - and in either case the Standards Officer will inform the Member of the outcome of the hearing by email or telephone and will thereafter arrange for the outcome to be notified to the press.